 The Women’s Health Research Program is an interdisciplinary research career development and training program at the University of Minnesota, Twin Cities Campus.
 The program was formally offered through the Powell Center for Women’s Health.
 We have re-branded to better reflect the consortium of training programs we coordinate.
-The Program coordinates three scholar awards: an NIH-funded K12 Building Interdisciplinary Research Careers in Women’s Health Program (BIRCWH), Masonic Cancer Center Women’s Health Scholar, and Women’s Health Scholar which is funded by the Mature Women’s Health Endowment.
+The Program coordinates three scholar awards: an NIH-funded K12 Building Interdisciplinary Research Careers in Women’s Health Program (BIRCWH), Masonic Cancer Center Women’s Health Scholar, and Aging Women's Health Research Scholar which is funded by the Mature Women’s Health Endowment.

 To place junior investigators focused on women's health and sex difference research on the path towards receiving competitive NIH independent K- or R- awards.